Craving Tomatoes? Learn the Top 2 Reasons Behind Your Desire

 Reason #1 – Nutrient Deficiency

-You might be craving tomatoes because your body is short on vitamins found within tomatoes.
+You might be craving tomatoes because your body is short on vitamins found in tomatoes.

-If you are lacking nutrients then your body will send ‘signals’ to eat foods with the missing nutrients.
+If you lack nutrients, your body will send ‘signals’ to eat foods that contain the missing nutrients.

 Yes, that’s right.
-Your body will make you crave foods if your body is lacking a nutrient which can be found in the foods it’s craving.
+Your body will make you crave foods if it is lacking a nutrient that can be found in the foods it’s craving.

-This mean, if you are missing a nutrient then the cravings will go away after you get more of this food.
+This means that if you are missing a nutrient, your cravings will go away after you eat more of this food.

-To determine if you are craving tomatoes due to nutrient deficiency, try having some tomatoes each day.
-See if your cravings diminish.
+To determine if you are craving tomatoes due to nutrient deficiency, try having some tomatoes each day and see your cravings diminish.

-If you still feel like your craving for tomatoes isn’t satisfied after eating them, then be sure that you’re getting enough iron.
+If you still feel like your craving for tomatoes isn’t satisfied after eating them, sure you’re getting enough iron.

-Also, try more oranges or strawberries for vitamin C and try spinach for iron, all the while trying to increase your tomato intake.
+Also, try eating more oranges or strawberries for vitamin C and spinach for iron while increasing your tomato intake.

 What Does Eating Tomatoes Do For Your Body?